MatiasDavidBlanco/My-fun-things-whit-JavaScript/README.md

-# My fun things whit JavaScript
+# Funny things whit JavaScript

 I have created this repository with the purpose of collecting some crazy ideas that came to my mind to do whith JavaScript, CSS and HTML.